 In 2006, the most radioactive object ever discovered by Scotland Yard was found at the base of a hotel laundry chute in London.
-Two Russian FSB officers had traveled to the U.K. to take out a dissident using liquid plutonium.
-They succeeded in poisoning the man but only on their third attempt.
+Two Russian FSB officers had traveled to the U.K. to take out a dissident using a polonium solution.* They succeeded in poisoning the man but only on their third attempt.
 After they finished, the two men, who had little knowledge of the material, poured the most toxic substance known to man down their hotel drain and disposed of a polonium-soaked hand towel in the hotel’s laundry chute.
 The hand towel was sent immediately to the U.K.’s Atomic Weapons facility.

 * * *